With a growing demand for analytical services, a career in statistics puts you at the heart of decision making for the public good in government

 Online assessments

-The online assessments consist of Work Style Questionnaires and multimedia Situational Judgement Questionnaires, Work Based Scenarios and a video interview.
+The online assessments consist of Work Style Questionnaires, a multimedia Situational Judgement Questionnaire, Numerical Test and Work Based Scenarios.

 Assessment centre